raspberrypilearning/the-all-seeing-pi/worksheet.md

   ![All Seeing Pi in a cardboard box](images/asp-cardboard.png)

 If you don't have fancy buttons or a touch screen, that's OK too - you can still make the All Seeing Pi!
-Here is a picture of the setup we used when creating this resource, the only extra hardware requirements are two tactile push buttons, four jumper leads and a PiCamera - you can use your usual monitor, keyboard, and mouse.
+Here is a picture of the setup we used when creating this resource, the only extra hardware requirements are two tactile push buttons, four jumper leads, a breadboard and a PiCamera - you can use your usual monitor, keyboard, and mouse.

   ![All Seeing Pi test setup](images/test-setup.png)